HyrumPowell/Portfolio/capstone.md

 The project required integrating mechanical design, electrical wiring, control logic, fabrication, and system-level troubleshooting to deliver a working machine within a fixed timeline.

 ## System Description
-The machine consisted of a rotating vertical carousel used to display and dispense prizes.
+The machine consisted of a rotating vertical carousel used to display prizes.
 The system required precise mechanical alignment, reliable motion control, and safe electrical operation.

 Key subsystems included:
 - Mechanical frame and rotating carousel